flyteorg/flytekit/plugins/flytekit-modin/README.md

 # Flytekit Modin Plugin

-Modin is an emerging drop-in replacement or rather extension of Pandas.
-This plugin could be helpful to use Modin as a data type.
+Modin is a Python extension for Pandas that helps handle large datasets.
+It is a light-weight extension that is similar to Pandas API.
+It uses the concept of parallelisation to reduce overhead, and improve performance of Pandas operations by leveraging the compute resources available.
+This plugin could help use Modin as a data type.

 To install the plugin, run the following command: